Schezwan Egg Fried Rice Recipe

 Veggies pushed to the side and remaining oil added to the wok.

-Step 6: Add 3 whisked eggs and scramble them.
+Step 6: Add 3 whisked eggs.

 Whisked eggs added to the wok.